intel/program-optimization-advice-exploration-scripts/README.md

 ## Run QaaS Web Front
 - For security measures, need to enable HTTPS connection.
 - Also should enable TLS for further safety in data transfer.
+- To limit message size, set maxContentLength variable (e.g. to 10000) on React async() call to receive request.

 ## Container maintance (under `container` directory)
 Generally, there are two special image tags (`qaas:development` and `qaas:production`).